 These grants typically include supplemental technical assistance funding of $5,000 to enable the grantee land trust to complete a Standards and Practices assessment or related work to implement best practices.

-Important: As in past years, applicants for Professional Development Grants must first submit a Letter of Interest, due by Friday, October 11, 2013.
+Applicants for Professional Development Grants must first submit a Letter of Interest.
+Final applications are by invitation only.

 Conservation Catalyst Grants